 As an investor, you will surely be familiar with how to get the best deals for your renovation loans.
 You will also be aware of the interest rates of different loans such as DBS renovation loan, and more.
 Despite that, it is still recommended that you get a loan through a broker or an agent since having a professional to find the best loan for you will allow you to focus on your investments more.

 Leave the task of finding the perfect loan to people who do it for a living, and give your full attention to your investing tasks.
-Just be sure to state your desired budget range, interest rate, maturity date, and other specific criteria to the loan agent so that they will know what to look for.
+Just be sure to state your desired budget range, personal loan interest rate, maturity date, and other specific criteria to the loan agent so that they will know what to look for.

 Question 2: How much can I borrow for a renovation loan?